We want all visitors to have a safe and enjoyable time in New Zealand.

-Vodafone, Telecom and 2degrees offer a txt messaging service for visitors.
+Vodafone, Spark and 2degrees offer a txt messaging service for visitors.

 You can send updates about your location and travel movements via txt to number 7233 [SAFE].
 These details are kept on a central database which can be accessed by police if necessary.

 Each text message sent to 7233 will be acknowledged by an automated response, which advises you to call 111 and request police assistance if you are in danger.

 Police and the New Zealand tourism industry encourage you to use this service as another way of letting people know where you are and what you are doing while in our country.

 With a little care and common sense, your visit to New Zealand should be accident free.
 If you are injured here, you may need the help of the Accident Compensation Corporation (ACC) - New Zealand's accident compensation scheme.

 In New Zealand, you cannot sue anyone for compensatory damages if you are injured.
 Instead ACC helps pay for your care - and that means paying towards the cost of your treatment and helping in your recovery while you remain in New Zealand.